codecheckers/certificate-2025-029/README.md

+# CODECHECK Repository

-# Systematic evaluation of robustness to cell type mismatch of deconvolution methods for spatial transcriptomics data
+This is the CODECHECK repository for the publication: [Systematic evaluation of robustness to cell type mismatch of deconvolution methods for spatial transcriptomics data](https://www.biorxiv.org/content/10.1101/2025.08.12.669903v1).
+It is forked from author's repository associated with the publication.

+The reproduced figures can be found in the codecheck/outputs directory.

 ## Table of contents